steph-xue/portfolio/README.md

 <br><br>
 ![About Me 1](./images/about-me-1.png?raw=true "About Me 1")
 About Me Page
+&nbsp;
 ![About Me 2](./images/about-me-2.png?raw=true "About Me 2")
-About Me Page Continued with the Photo Gallery
+About Me Page Continued with Photo Gallery
 <br><br>
 &nbsp;